karan/PlaySink/README.md

 - Upon registering, user is taken to the dashboard
 - An authenticated user accessing homepage, signup or signin page is redirected to dashboard.

+### Facebook Login

+To login using facebook you must go to the url http://localhost:8888/auth/facebook and it will ask you on your facebook profile to use just your email address.
+Once you hit accept it will redirect you to your dashboard.

 ### The server